Chiodo53/astronomers/sparqlbooks/wdt_import_birth_places.sparqlbook.md

-# Import citizenships
+# Import Birth Places

-In this notebook we add to the imported Wikidata population properties regarding citizenship in countries
+In this notebook we add to the imported Wikidata population properties regarding their birth place and geographical origin

 ```sparql
 ### Number of persons in our population